amah/async/README.md

 ```

 Callback is a very simple interface that define two methods:
-* the `completed()` method to be called on normal completion on the asynchronous call.
-It accepts the operation result as parameter.
+* the `completed()` method to be called on normal completion of the operation with the result.
+In Java language the result may be type as Void to indicate no value.
 * the `error()` which will be called to report an exception during the execution of the operation.

 Asynchrnous operation